craigiansmith/craigiansmith.github.io/CV.md

 ### CRM Developer @ Community Data Solutions <span class="year">(2014 - 2015)</span>

-Craft CRM solutions tailor made for specific business use cases.
+In this role I crafted CRM solutions tailor made for specific business use cases.
+I worked in an open plan office with a small team of developers working on Mac's.
+We had daily stand up meetings and a weekly debrief.
+In between playing table tennis I wrote a lot of back-end PHP code to hook into SugarCRM, including helping with the design of a custom module.
+I also diagnosed front end issues in Javascript.
+Additionally I wrote complex SQL queries to pull in data for custom reports to meet client requirements.
+I was loathe to leave but my wife found work in another city and so we moved.

 - Develop business logic in PHP
 - Augment Open Source Software with custom modules